REAP: Automatic Curation of Coding Agent Benchmarks from Interactive Production Usage: Benchmark Goals and Challenges

 \paragraph{Should work in a monorepo (the ``time travel'' problem).} Building a benchmark from a large-scale monorepo introduces infrastructure constraints that do not appear in small open-source repositories.
-Unlike settings where one can check out an old commit and deterministically re-run historical tooling and tests, industrial monorepos use distributed services and ephemeral artifacts that make ``time travel'' difficult.
-Developer tooling such as code search, semantic indexing, and file navigation often runs as remote services that continuously index the latest codebase state and provide only limited historical lookback, causing drift when evaluating older revisions.
+Unlike settings where one can check out an old commit and deterministically re-run historical tooling and tests, industrial monorepos depend on remote services (code search, semantic indexing, file navigation) that continuously index the latest codebase state.
+These services provide only limited historical lookback and cannot be rolled back to match an older revision, causing drift when evaluating past commits.
 Similarly, command-line tools and compiler binaries are deployed through package managers with automatic expiration (e.g., 30--365 days), preventing long-term use of archived toolchains.
 Build systems and type checkers frequently use precomputed repository-wide indices that expire within days to weeks, and regenerating them on older commits may fail due to incompatibilities with current tooling.
 Finally, contextual signals such as CI logs and failure traces are typically retained only briefly, and strict deployment policies may prohibit executing outdated code against production-adjacent services.
 Together, these constraints motivate a rolling benchmark design where samples are periodically refreshed rather than frozen indefinitely.

-\paragraph{Reliable evaluation signal.} A benchmark is only useful if it yields a trustworthy pass/fail signal.
-First, many real requests are not directly testable via execution (e.g., documentation-only changes, code explanation, UI-only tweaks), so the curation pipeline must filter to tasks that can be meaningfully evaluated with automated tests.
+\paragraph{Reliable evaluation signal.} The value of an execution-based benchmark depends on the trustworthiness of its evaluation signal.
+First, many real requests are not directly testable via execution (e.g., documenta\-tion-only changes, code explanation, UI-only tweaks), so the curation pipeline must filter to tasks that can be meaningfully evaluated with tests.
 Second, even for testable tasks, naively running the entire continuous integration (CI) suite per candidate is often computationally expensive in a monorepo.
 One practical solution is test discovery and relevance filtering: selecting a small set of tests that are actually affected by the change and that produce stable fail-to-pass behavior, rather than relying on coincidental failures, flakiness, or unrelated regressions.